 Is there anything more going on here than a residual exasperation of a somewhat rigid teacher toward a student who was too lazy to even try to master his classwork?
 Or is this something left over from things she was picking up unconsciously from his behavior back in the days of the original Order of the Phoenix of which presumably both she and Peter (And Hagrid) were all members.
 It was, after all, during that period that Peter was spying for the enemy.

 Or were they all members?

 It is just possible that McGonagall is a bit of a late-comer where the Order of the Phoenix is concerned.
-She is certainly Albus’s right hand so far as dealing with the school administrivia goes, and was so for a long while, but we don’t know for certain that she even was a member of the Order of the Phoenix during the first time around, let alone in Albus’s confidence as regards the war effort.
+She is certainly Albus’s right hand so far as dealing with the school administrivia goes, and has been so for a long while, but we don’t know for certain that she even was a member of the Order of the Phoenix during the first time around, let alone in Albus’s confidence as regards any war effort.
 Moody didn’t point her out in the photo of the original Order, and I believe that the Order was his responsibility to administer.
 Nor was Albus especially communicative with her on matters to do with the (just concluded) war when he found her sitting on the Dursleys’ garden wall at the opening of the series.

 Albus knows how to compartmentalize.
 He was a master Legilimens, after all.
 The Order and the war effort may simply not have been the box that he originally put McGonagall in.
 After all, she was locked up in the school for 10 months of the year.
 How much help would she have been with Order business, there?
 Indeed, apart from Hagrid we do not know that any of the school’s faculty or staff were involved in the Order whatsoever.
 Or not in the first war.